 Tree Climbing Gear

 Climbing trees does not require a great deal of equipment.
-However, you will use several items regularly: your saddle (harness), helmet, rope, branch savers, daisy rope (for more experienced climbers), throw bag and line, and carabiners.
+However, you will need and use several items regularly: your saddle (harness), helmet, rope, branch savers, throw lines and throw weights, and carabiners.
+All this gear gets stored in a "rope bag"; the small bag is very helpful to carry on your saddle.

 Some fundamental rules about basic tree-climbing equipment always apply: